-The rate of return on the fair value of assets for the year ending December 31, 2014 was lower than the assumed rate of 7.5%.
-The actuarial value of the assets recognizes only 20% of the 2015 gain on fair value, delaying the recognition of the remaining 80% over the next four years.
-Moreover, the actuarial value of assets also recognizes deferred portions of prior years' gains and losses on fair value.
-The investment loss recognized this year is primarily due to the investment loss in 2015.
+The rate of return on the actuarial value of Plan assets for the year ending December 31, 2017 was approximately 8.1% compared to the assumption of 7.5%, resulting in an asset gain of \$59.7 million.
+The actuarial value of assets also recognizes deferred portions of prior years' gains and losses on fair value.
+The actuarial value of the assets recognizes only 20% of the 2017 unexpected change in fair value, delaying the recognition of the remaining 80% over the next four years.
+The gain, based on the actuarial methodology, decreased the unfunded actuarial accrued liability by \$59.7 million and increased the funded ratio by 0.4%.
 It should be noted that the Plan's assumed asset return of 7.5% is a long-term rate and short-term performance is not necessarily indicative of expected long-term future returns.
+Further, this rate was lowered to 7.25% beginning with the December 31, 2017 valuation.

-A summary of the actuarial gains and losses experienced during the prior year is shown in Section 1.5 on page 14.
+A summary of the actuarial gains and losses experienced during the prior year is shown in Section 1.5 on page 15.